 I qualified as an occupational therapist in 1987.
 The majority of my practice experiences were working in community services for people in mental health recovery in Cumbria and also in Canada.
 I also worked in rehabilitation settings for people with physical and vocational needs, including consultant work in private practice.

-I joined the University of Cumbria in 2004 when it was still St Martin’s College, as a Senior Lecturer in Occupational Therapy and am the programme lead lead for managing the Lancaster campus BSc (Hons) Occupational Therapy programme.
-I am also part of the teaching team for the MSc Occupational Therapy (pre-registration) programme that is based in Carlisle.
+I joined the University of Cumbria in 2004 when it was still St Martin’s College, as a Senior Lecturer in Occupational Therapy, and I am based in Lancaster.
+I am also part of the teaching team for the MSc Occupational Therapy (pre-registration) programme in Carlisle.

 I am passionate about educating people of the value of being actively engaged in occupations of any sort (not just the occupation of work) for its positive impact on health and wellbeing.
 My research interests are in enabling people to be physically active, and the health benefits of the outdoors and nature-based interventions.